-The first time I heard about Röki was in a post about supporting originality over on Rendermonkee in January.
-I’d had several conversations about the adventure genre previously with this blogger and he clearly had great taste in video games, so I sat up and took note when he published a list of upcoming indie titles to look out for.
+The first time I heard about Röki was in a post over on Rendermonkee in January.
+We’d had several conversations about the adventure genre previously and he clearly had great taste in video games, so I took note when he published a list of upcoming indie titles to look out for.

 However, I wasn’t entirely sure about the point-and-click at first despite adoring such releases.
 The premise seemed interesting enough but was perhaps a bit too cutesy for my taste: “A game of adventure, courage and folklore.
 It’s a game about monsters that shouldn’t exist, but do.
 Join Tove on a fantastical journey to save her family, and discover who she really is.”
 It ended up being a recommendation I filed away in my head for future reference but not one immediately added to my wishlist.

 I was reminded of Rendermonkee’s post when it was announced that Röki was due to appear at EGX this year, and the event seemed the perfect opportunity to find out whether Polygon Treehouse’s project was something that could hold my attention.
 We headed over to the stand after trying the Beyond a Steel Sky demo at the Revolution Games’ booth on the first day at the expo and despite every seat being filled, I managed to get a spot in front of a screen fairly quickly.
 It was time to begin Tove’s adventure.

 The game is inspired by Scandinavian folklore and is being advertised as a dark, contemporary fairy-tale.
 Our heroine is on a quest to save her family, with a journey ahead which will take her deep into a long-forgotten world full of strange locations and even stranger creatures.
 The ancient wilderness holds many secrets and players will need to seek out long-forgotten items to aid them along the way.
 Can you unlock hidden pathways and solve the riddles of the ancients?